StackedQueries/StackedQueries.github.io/README.md

 # Simple Personal Github Page

 This is a simple github page that anyone can use to make their own page!
-A walk through guide can be view over on [my blog](https://fs.engineer)
+A walk through guide can be viewed over on [my blog](https://fs.engineer)